quotepilgrim/nesw-cipher/README.md

 # NorthEast SouthWest Cipher
 This is a command line tool implementing a hand cipher which I have invented.
-The cipher bears some similarities to both the Playfair and Vigenère Cipher
+The cipher bears some similarities with both the Playfair and Vigenère ciphers.

 Enciphering a message with this cipher consists of finding each letter of the plaintext in a 5x5 square containing the alphabet and writing in the ciphertext